Frequently Asked Questions (FAQs) for Parkway Parents Regarding Emergency Closure March 23 - June 30

 I left something at school I need.
 Can I come to pick it up?

 Our school buildings are currently closed and unable to be accessed by the public.
+Your building principals and/or supervisor is sharing details on how you can access items that were left at school.
 Buildings will not have anyone answering the phones, but staff will be answering emails, so this will be the best way to reach someone if it’s an emergency.
 If you need to reach someone, visit our staff directory.
 If it's an emergency and you need to reach someone immediately for an urgent need, call the Parkway Security department at (314) 415-8200.

 If my student travels outside of the country or to a high-risk area in the U.S., will Parkway restrict his/her re-entry into school?